Efe20/anagram/README.md

 ## Usage

-To check if two texts are anagrams, simply run the test class AnagramCheckerServiceTests.
-There you can find different examples for anagrams.
+To check if two texts are anagrams, simply run the jar file.

 ```bash
 java -jar anagram.jar "silent" "listen"